http://www.houseofhanson.com/formerlyowned.html

 Subject: selling a Gammill Classic Visions

 Gammill Classic Visions, in Modesto California for sale.
-Price $12,000
+Price is $10,000.
+This machine has been well maintained.

 Contact: Hollie